 Arizona boasts several quality online programs that can meet your career needs.
 Online degree choices include accounting, engineering management, regulatory science, and hundreds more.
 The best online colleges in Arizona provide flexibility, allowing you to take courses from home.
 When combined with the growing number of programs, online education stands out as an attractive choice.

 Strategic Realignment 2010 Forward

-The Arizona Board of Regents proposed an initiative called the Strategic Realignment 2010 Forward, which is projected to help make significant progress in Arizona higher education.
-Particularly for online colleges in Arizona, the regents hope to increase Arizona State University’s online enrollment to 30,000 – up from 3,000; increase Northern Arizona University’s online enrollment to 15,000 – up from 7,000; and expand the number of online degree options at every Arizona university, which will help enhance and increase each university’s efficiency and effectiveness.
+The Arizona Board of Regents proposed an initiative called the Strategic Realignment 2010 Forward to help advance Arizona higher education.
+Regents hope to increase Arizona State University’s online enrollment to 30,000, up from 3,000; increase Northern Arizona University’s online enrollment to 15,000, up from 7,000; and expand the number of online degree options at every Arizona university, which will help enhance and increase each university’s efficiency and effectiveness.

 Tri-University Scholars Portal Project

 The Arizona Board of Regents approved more than $1 million to fund an online library for Arizona State University, Northern Arizona University, and the University of Arizona.
 In doing this, the board helped create the country’s largest electronic library.
 Online college students can now access an array of scholarly resources, online courses, and online programs.
 The board helped increase the number of online-accessible educational tools for college students.